-Chronic fatigue can disturb the common day-night rhythm.
+The disease process and other factors from the mobile toy model, including chronic fatigue itself, can disturb the common day-night rhythm.
+Some people live a sedentary life most of the day or they sleep during the day.
 People who sleep a lot during the day are less likely to fall into deep sleep at night.

 Deep sleep is needed for recovery of the body.
 For example, growth hormone is created during this time.
 That hormone is needed for a person to have sufficient strength throughout the day.
 Having a brief nap during the day is not a problem, but really sleeping during the day can reduce the quality of sleep at night.
 During the night, unless people are awoken often, they do not know whether their sleep is of good quality.
 This can only be seen by measuring brain activity with EEG equipment.

 Thus, a day-night rhythm that is as normal as possible is important.
-To gain insight into your own day-night rhythm, you can color the diagram in the back cover of this booklet and then discuss it with someone.
+To gain insight into your own day-night rhythm, you can color the diagram on page 12 of this booklet and then discuss it with someone.
 An example of a completed schedule is shown on the next page.
+After filling out the schedule, you can decide for yourself whether this is a day-night rhythm that you want and which part of the schedule of activities and rest you would like to change.
+You can also discuss with a family member or clinician whether your current day-night rhythm is somewhat normal.